fmoutinho2012-sys/SEN0240-ESP8266-acqusition-code/README.md

 * pip install numpy scipy scikit-learn

 ## How to Use
-Place your .bin files in the same directory as the script.
+Place your all .bin files in the same directory as the script.
 Ensure filenames contain the gesture labels: fist, thumb, or spread.
 ### Execute the script:
 code
 Bash
-* python sEMG_Gesture_Recognition_Pipeline.py
+* run: python sEMG_Gesture_Recognition.py
+*This software implements a Random Forest classifier using 1,440 sliding windows (200 ms width, 50% overlap).
+*It evaluates performance across three distinct gestures and generates a detailed confusion matrix.
+*Outputs:
+*Confusion matrix for analysis (table 3)
+*Step-by-step processing logs (Feature extraction to benchmarking).

 ### Contac: